mohit15-web/GEEKATHON-team-5-/README.md

   + Documentation: [Official documentation for further details.](https://fontawesome.com/)

 ## Getting Started:
-+ To get started with the PathLab Website Clone, follow these steps
++ To get started with the Warner Bros.
+Discovery Website Clone, follow these steps
+  + ### Clone the Repository: